 1. Notes with appreciation the work undertaken by the Task Force on Public Participation in Decision-making and expresses its gratitude to Italy for its leadership of the Task Force;

-2. Recognises the valuable role of the Maastricht recommendations on promoting effective public participation in decision-making (ECE/MP.PP/2014/8) developed under the auspices of the Task Force, and encourages Parties, Signatories, other interested States and stakeholders to use them as a guidance to improve implementation of the second pillar of the Convention, including by translating them into national and local languages, and distributing them among all relevant target groups dealing with public participation at the national and subnational levels, such as public authorities, non-governmental organizations, operators, the private sector and the general public;
+2. Recognises the valuable role in a number of contracting parties of the Maastricht recommendations on promoting effective public participation in decision-making (ECE/MP.PP/2014/8) developed under the auspices of the Task Force, and invites Parties, Signatories, other interested States and stakeholders to use them as a guidance to improve implementation of the second pillar of the Convention, including by translating them into national and local languages, and distributing them among all relevant target groups dealing with public participation at the national and subnational levels, such as public authorities, non-governmental organizations, operators, the private sector and the general public;

 3. Welcomes initiatives taken by Parties, Signatories, international organizations, non-governmental organizations, research institutes and other stakeholders to study good practices, examine practical means of promoting more effective public participation in environmental decision-making and share their findings and experience, and encourages further activities to this end;